MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 > [!div class="mx-imgBorder"]
 > ![](media/add-relationships.png "Add relationships")

-Then you need to provide the following information in the Relationship panel.
+Then, you need to provide the following information in the Relationship panel.

 > [!div class="mx-imgBorder"]
 > ![](media/relationships-add.png "Add a relationship")